TN Community Health Worker Association

 - Ability to maintain effective and professional relationships with trainees, team members, and community partners

-- Strong in-person and virtual facilitation skills and ability to provide effective instructions to CHW trainees
+- Strong in-person and virtual facilitation skills and ability to provide effective instruction to CHW trainees

 - Organized and able to consistently meet deadlines